danielaparker/acons/doc/ref/const_ndarray_view.md

     const_iterator begin() const;
     const_iterator cbegin() const;
 Returns an iterator to the first element in the view.
-The iteration order follows `order_type` (`row_major` or `column_major`) so that elements are accessed with high locality.
+The iteration order follows `order_type` (`row_major` or `column_major`) to ensure that elements are accessed with high locality.

     const_iterator end() const;
     const_iterator cend() const;